 Restoration

-While the NOC diagnosed this issue exceedingly fast, the IOPS continues to remain high 12 minutes after the alert came in.
+While the NOC diagnosed this issue exceedingly fast, the IOPS continued to remain high 12 minutes after the alert came in.
+Cue service restoration:

-• If the NOC team can handle this incident completely on their own (without third-party or outside engineering support), the SLO the customer has in place for the NOC is four hours.
+- If the NOC team can handle this incident completely independently (without third-party or outside engineering support), the SLO the customer has in place for the NOC is four hours.

-• The NOC engineer, upon logging onto the webserver, is able to check the status of the instance in the AWS Management Console, run a script to report the issue to Amazon on the EC2 instance, and run another script that triggers the teardown and rebuild of the instance.
+- The NOC engineer, upon logging onto the web server, can check the status of the instance in the AWS Management Console, run a script to report the issue to Amazon on the EC2 instance and run another script that triggers the teardown and rebuild of the instance.

-• As the instance was well load-balanced within the AWS infrastructure, no application impact was detected by end-users and the rebuild of the instance resolved the issue.
+- As the instance was well load-balanced within the AWS infrastructure, end-users detected no application impact, and the rebuild of the instance resolved the issue.

 This whole process took the NOC engineer about 45 minutes to complete.
 Since this was handled within the NOC and the MTTR on this incident was 57 minutes, the NOC was well within the four-hour SLO.